Mert-Sehri/University-of-Ottawa-Bearing-Dataset-UORED-VAFCLS-/README.md

 Spectrograms are created from the raw data by using the short-time Fourier transform (STFT), while using a Hanning window to convert the accelerometer and microphone values into 2D images.
 For each raw data file, 400 spectrogram images are created with a signal length of 512.
 A total of 24,000 spectrogram images are created, 12,000 images for each of the accelerometer and microphone data files.
 The processed data are provided in the zip files as portable network graphics files (.png).

-The data can be found in the below link;
+The data can be found in the below link: https://data.mendeley.com/datasets/y2px5tg92h
-https://data.mendeley.com/datasets/y2px5tg92h
 DOI: 10.17632/y2px5tg92h.2

-Related article to the dataset and its title and link;
+Related article to the dataset and its title and link:
 Title:
 University of Ottawa Ball-Bearing Vibration and Acoustic Fault Data Under Constant Load and Speed Conditions (UODS-VAFDC): Experimental Setup
 Link: